 For the next three years Donovan studied the Wado-ryu style of Karate under Tatsuo Suzuki and Len Palmer, an early pioneer of Karate in the United Kingdom.
 However in 1968 Suzuki and Palmer parted ways due to internal politics.
 Donovan had deep respect for both men, but ended up staying with Palmer.

 Following the political split the Clapham Common club switched Karate styles from Wado-ryu to Shotokan.
 This enabled Donovan to train with Shotokan masters, Hirokazu Kanazawa and Keinosuke Enoeda at their dojo located in Blackfriars, London.
-He trained with both men until Kanazawa left for Germany and Enoeda left for Liverpool.
+He trained with both men until Kanazawa left for Germany.

-During the trials for team selection for the European Championship, Donovan broke his hand.
+During the trials for team selection for the European Karate Championships, Donovan broke his hand.
 This caused him to give up Karate for around six months.

-The pull of Karate was strong and Donovan resumed his Karate training.
-He searched for the nearest club to him and ended up changing Karate style.
+However, the pull of Karate was strong and Donovan resumed his Karate training.
+He searched for the nearest club to him and ended up changing Karate styles.
 He started training in Kyokushin Karate under Steve Arneil.
 Arneil had trained in Japan under Masutatsu Oyama and brought this style of Karate to the UK in 1965.
 Training took place at Arneil’s Stratford, London dojo.

 Donovan loved the tough direct style of Kyokushin, eventually earning his 1st Dan from Arneil.
 He went on to earn his 2nd Dan from Oyama who was visiting the UK at the time.